baya-bk/FocusHub/README.md

-# StudySync: Collaborative Study App
+# FocusHub: Collaborative Study App

-**StudySync** is a modern web application designed to enhance productivity and facilitate group study sessions.
-Built with **React**, **Node.js**, and **MongoDB**, StudySync offers a suite of features tailored for individuals and teams looking to boost their focus and efficiency.
+**FocusHub** is a modern web application designed to enhance productivity and facilitate group study sessions.
+Built with **React**, **Node.js**, and **MongoDB**, FocusHub offers a suite of features tailored for individuals and teams looking to boost their focus and efficiency.

 ## Key Features